MODX + MailCatcher

 You should now have MailCatcher running in your browser, and if you configured the mail settings correctly when you send emails through your local MODX-built site they should instantly appear in the MailCatcher GUI.
 The MailCatcher site has additional advanced configuration options which may be of interest to you technical types.

 Alternatively MailHog (see my tutorial) is another option.
-Essentially it performs the same function as MailCatcher though with a simpler installation process and a couple features doesn’t have.
-It is also written in Go, not Ruby.
+It performs essentially the same function as MailCatcher albeit with some minor differences.
+It’s also written in Go, not Ruby, if that matters to you.

 1 Depending on the application the configuration process may vary.